-Chia seeds are touted as a legit superfood and that is for pretty good reason.
-They contain large amounts of Omega-3 Fatty Acids, and they are also great sources of fibre and protein.
-There’s also about a million other reasons they are good for you and you should include them in your diet but let’s be real that’s not what you’re here for.
+Chia seeds are touted as a legit superfood and that’s for pretty good reason.
+They contain large amounts of Omega-3 Fatty Acids, and they’re also great sources of fibre and protein.
+There’s also about a million other reasons they are good for you and you should include them in your diet, but let’s be real- that’s not what you’re here for.

-Chia seeds are insanely expensive so if you don’t have a specific recipe in mind (like chia jam for example) then I really wouldn’t bother.
+Chia seeds are insanely expensive so if you don’t have a specific recipe in mind (like chia pudding for example… although I heard this is actually pretty gross) then I really wouldn’t bother.
 Your average person just looking to eat healthier and cook for their family doesn’t need to be loading up on chia seeds.
 They just don’t.

 I have chia seeds on occassion but that’s because it is in Qia cereal, which is one of my favorite smoothie toppings.
 But to be honest it totally isn’t necessary and I would consider my health level as “intermediate” at this point.

-Wondering why I picked these out of all the superfoods to pick on?
-Perhaps it’s the fact that they get stuck in your teeth and fuzz up which has personally offended me.
-Also fun fact they are the very same seeds used in Chia pets, which I feel is a much better reason to have them in your home.
+Wondering why I picked these out of all the “superfoods” to pick on?
+Perhaps it’s the fact that they get stuck in your teeth and fuzz up, a characteristic which has personally offended me.
+Also- fun fact, they are the very same seeds used in Chia pets, which I feel is a much better reason to have them in your home.

 2. Protein Powder or Shakes

 I know this one might ruffle some feathers but my focus right here is on people trying to just eat better.
-If you are not powerlifting, some sort of athlete or getting recommendation from your doctor to be on protein powder then that shit is probably not necessary.
-And just because we’re getting controversial here I will just add that people typically seem to think that we all need way more protein than we actually do.
+If you’re not powerlifting, some sort of athlete, or getting recommendationd from your doctor to be on protein powder then that shit is probably not necessary.
+And just because we’re getting controversial here, I’ll just add that people typically seem to think that we all need way more protein than we actually do.

 3. Organic Foods

 Ha!
 If you thought I was going to end the controversy with that last one then think again.
-I decided to ramp it up for this one.
+I decided to ramp it up for this.

-With the amount of junk in food these days buying organic obviously seems like the better option.
+With the amount of junk in food these days, buying organic obviously seems like the best option.
 However, there are tons of us who can’t just afford to buy organic produce all the time.
-Additionally, there has been some evidence that suggests that organic food may come with it’s own set of issues.
-For the average beginner trying to get healthy I would recommend that you work on getting more produce into your diet period before worrying about whether or not it’s organic.
+Additionally, there’s been some evidence that suggests that organic food may come with it’s own set of issues.
+For the average beginner trying to get healthy I’d recommend that you work on getting more produce into your diet period before worrying about whether or not it’s organic.
 Personally I love to support local first, then organic if my budget permits.

-However, if you are needing to choose between regular and organic then I would recommend you familiarize yourself with the dirty dozen and the clean fifteen and make your choices accordingly.
+However, if you’re dead set on getting in at least some organic produce, then you should familiarize yourself with the dirty dozen and the clean fifteen and make your choices accordingly.